biocoms/ta_systems_oral_mt/README.md

 - --output_dir: Output folder for trimmed reads and FastQC reports.

-This step is performed for (all sequences) both Dieguez and Ev datasets.
-FastQC reports will help assess sequence quality pre- and post-trimming.
+This step is applied to both the Dieguez and Ev datasets.
+FastQC reports are generated to evaluate sequence quality before and after trimming.

 ### Host and rRNA Removal (SortMeRNA)